Keelhauled/LockOnPlugin/README.md

 - hold M while locked on to unlock
 - press N to keep the camera angle the same relative to the target character
 (this means you can, for example, keep looking at their face even if they are spinning)
+- press L to lock on to another character
 - option to change the list of parts you can switch between
 - if you don't want to hide the camera target indicator change HideCameraTarget to False
 - if you don't want to hide the cursor change ManageCursorVisibility to False